We’re getting to the point in the cycle where almost every 2023 renewal from an existing vendor is a threat

 - Do a small increase, and telegraph it way ahead of time, and apply it equally.
 This is what Salesforce, Google, and others do.
 I still wouldn’t do this until growth slows below, say, 30%.
 E.g, the core Salesforce CRM/SFA product is very mature and is growing < 20%.
 Here, raising prices say 5%-6% a year may irk some customers.
 But if you apply it to everyone, and give everyone 3-4 months’ notice, the issues will be fewer.

 Drive up your deal size.
-Put more energy there, a little less energy into the early customers that took a huge risk on you.
-And maybe in the end got a great deal because they took that risk.
+Put more energy there, a little less energy into raising prices on the early customers that took a huge risk on you.
+And maybe in the end got a great deal today … because they took that risk.

 (note: an updated SaaStr Classic post)